 Thank you for taking the time to visit.
 My name is Stacey and I am a very proud Army wife of a medically retired soldier.

-After four deployments with the special ops community (1st Ranger BN), he was medically retired due to a respiratory illness we still can’t identify.
+After four deployments within the special ops community (1st Ranger BN), he was medically retired due to a respiratory illness we still can’t identify.
 Such is life.
+With the recent acknowledgment of burn pit exposure causing many different illnesses, we assume that is the cause of his as well.

 Who We Are